Chevron Championship: History

-Founded in 1972 by Colgate-Palmolive chairman David Foster, and entertainer Dinah Shore, the championship has been classified as a major since 1983.
-Since its inception, it has been held annually at the Mission Hills Country Club in Rancho Mirage, California, southeast of Palm Springs.
+Founded in 1972 by Colgate-Palmolive chairman David Foster and entertainer Dinah Shore, the championship has been classified as a major since 1983.
+From its inception, it had been held annually at Shore's favorite course, the Mission Hills Country Club in Rancho Mirage, California, southeast of Palm Springs.
 It is the first major of the year, usually played in late March or early April.

 At its debut in 1972 as a 54-hole event, it was the richest event in women's golf; its purse was more than double that of the LPGA Championship or the U.S. Women's Open.
 The first edition invited all winners of tour events from the previous ten seasons.

 After over twenty years of sponsorship by Nabisco, and parent company Kraft Foods, Japanese airline All Nippon Airways became the title sponsor of the tournament in late 2014, renaming the tournament the ANA Inspiration (in reference to its slogan "Inspiration of Japan").

-In October 2021, a six-year sponsorship agreement with energy company Chevron Corporation was announced that would see the tournament renamed The Chevron Championship, with an increased prize fund of $5 million in 2022, up from $3 million in 2021.
-It was also announced that the tournament would move to the Jack Nicklaus Signature Course at The Club at Carlton Woods in the Greater Houston area in 2023, with a change of dates.
+In October 2021, a six-year sponsorship agreement with energy company Chevron Corporation was announced that would see the tournament renamed The Chevron Championship, with an increased prize fund of $5 million in 2022 (up from $3 million in 2021).

+It was also announced that the tournament would move to the Jack Nicklaus Signature Course at The Club at Carlton Woods in The Woodlands, Texas in 2023, with a new mid-April scheduling.
 Dinah Shore's daughter Melissa Montgomery established an advisory board to oversee the tournament's transition.

-Officials intend the date change to allow for network television coverage on NBC, it has also been suggested that the tournament was moved in deference to the Augusta National Women's Amateur, which had begun to conflict with the tournament in 2019.
+Officials intended the date change to allow for network television coverage on NBC.
+It was also suggested that the tournament was moved in deference to the Augusta National Women's Amateur, which had begun to conflict with the tournament in 2019.
+Following the move, the Dinah Shore's traditional weekend at Mission Hills was taken up by the PGA Tour Champions' Galleri Classic.

+In January 2026, it was announced that the tournament would move to Houston's Memorial Park Golf Course—the host of the PGA Tour's Houston Open—for 2026.